arcionlabs/arcion-docs/content/docs/target-setup/Cassandra.md

         #For versions 20.09.14.3 and beyond
         native-load-configs: #Specify the user-provided LOAD configuration string which will be appended to the s3 specific LOAD SQL command
     ```
+For a detailed explanation of configuration parameters in the applier file, read: [Applier Reference]({{< ref "/docs/references/applier-reference" >}} "Applier Reference").